Skip to content

 message["I love bacon"] { true }

-As a result of the above policy, users would then see this behavior within their GitHub status check:
+With this policy, users would see this behavior within their GitHub status check:

 Info

-Some users prefer to manage their Terraform Module versions using git tags, and would like git tag events to push their module to the Spacelift module registry.
-Using a fairly simple Push policy, this is supported.
-To do this, you'll want to make sure of the module_version block within a Push policy attached your module, and then set the version using the tag information from the git push event.
+You can use a simple push policy to manage your Terraform module versions using git tags and push your module to the Spacelift module registry using git tag events.
+Use the module_version block within a push policy attached your module, and then set the version using the tag information from the git push event.

-For example, the following example Push policy will trigger a tracked run when a tag event is detected.
-The policy then parses the tag event data and uses that value for the module version, in the below example we remove a git tag prefixed with v as the Terraform Module Registry only supports versions in a numeric X.X.X format.
+For example, this push policy will trigger a tracked run when a tag event is detected, then parses the tag event data and uses that value for the module version.
+We remove a git tag prefixed with v as the Terraform module registry only supports versions in a numeric X.X.X format.

 1